 During the menopause your body stops making regular amounts of oestrogen.
-This means that the amount of oestrogen in the body reduces considerably, which can cause symptoms such as hot flushes, night sweats and low mood.
+This means that the amount of oestrogen in the body reduces considerably, which can cause symptoms, such as hot flushes, night sweats and low mood.
 You can find a more comprehensive list of menopause symptoms, together with a whole host of self-help tips you can try in our article, Everywoman's guide to the menopause: symptoms, self help and treatment.

 Hormone replacement therapy (HRT) provides oestrogen to replace the lack of natural oestrogen produced by the body and alleviate the symptoms of the menopause, and for some it can be very effective.

 If you can take HRT you will usually start on a fairly low dose to see if it works.
 It can take a while to get your dose right: it might be a few weeks before you start to feel the benefits and your doctor will usually wait a few months to see how you go before adjusting your dosage.